sanjay-namdeo/notes/micro-services/rest-specification.md

 ## Rest Specification
 ### URI Construction
-RESTful APIs use Uniform Resource Identifiers (URIs) to address resources, ONAP projects should comply with a unified URI standard to implement the microservices.
+REST-ful APIs use Uniform Resource Identifiers (URIs) to address resources, ONAP projects should comply with a unified URI standard to implement the microservices.
 1. URI structure (Mandatory)
-URI structure http://[host]:[port]/api/{service name}]/v{version number}/{resource}
+URI structure http://[host]:[port]/api/{service name}/v{version number}/{resource}
-The URI is comprised of a fixed base uri /api/{service name}]/v{version number} and the resource path.
+The URI comprises a fixed base uri /api/{service name}/v{version number} and the resource path.
 Only major version number is used in the URI.
 An example: http://127.0.0.1:8080/api/petstore/v1/pets/dogs
 2. CRUD function names should not be used in URIs.
 Instead, CRUD actions should be represented by HTTP methods.
-Below is the proposed methodology to implement CRUD operations in a RESTful API.
+Below is the proposed methodology to implement CRUD operations in a REST-ful API.
 (Recommended)
 ```
 *api/petstore/v1/pets/dogs*
 *POST* creates a new dog